seamus-brady/aitiaexplorer/README.md

 # AitaExplorer

-Causal discovery and causal inference tool.

-The word aitía comes from the Ancient Greek word αιτία used in early philosophy to mean 'cause'.
+The word _aitia_ comes from the Ancient Greek word _αιτία_ used in early Philosophy to mean _cause_.

+AitiaExplorer is a causal discovery exploration tool.
+It allows a user to explore selections of features in a large dataset for causal connections.

+## Overview

+- AitiaExplorer takes in a random dataset, in the form a Pandas Dataframe.
+- The important features of the dataset will be extracted automatically using a variery of unsupervised learning algorithms.
+- AitiaExplorer will automatically discovery causal graphs based on these subsets of features.
+- The best performing causal graph will be returned for further analysis.
+- AitiaExplorer will work with data where a causal model is known but can also automatically generate an approximate causal graph where no graph is known.

+## Usage

+For examples of how AitiaExplorer can be used, please see the Jupyter Notebooks in the notebooks folder.

 ## Requirements